junqi-jiang/junqi-jiang.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Computing Research Student (started April 2022) at the [Department of Computing](https://www.imperial.ac.uk/computing) of [Imperial College London](https://www.imperial.ac.uk/), supervised by [Professor Francesca Toni](https://www.doc.ic.ac.uk/~ft/) and funded by [the Department and JP Morgan](https://raeng.org.uk/programmes-and-prizes/programmes/meet-the-researchers/professor-francesca-toni).
+I am a PhD Computing Research Student (started April 2022) at the [Department of Computing](https://www.imperial.ac.uk/computing) of [Imperial College London](https://www.imperial.ac.uk/), supervised by [Professor Francesca Toni](https://www.doc.ic.ac.uk/~ft/) and [Dr Francesco Leofante](https://fraleo.github.io/), funded by [the Department and JP Morgan](https://raeng.org.uk/programmes-and-prizes/programmes/meet-the-researchers/professor-francesca-toni).
 My research focuses on explainable AI, and most recently on the robustness property of counterfactual explanations (algorithmic recourse).
 I'm also a TA at the department, helping with several AI / ML and programming courses.

 Previously, I completed my MSc Computing degree from Imperial in 2021, and I have two BEng degrees (2020), one from [the University of Edinburgh](https://www.ed.ac.uk/) where I did the last two years with a dissertation, and one from [South China University of Technology](https://www.scut.edu.cn/en/) where I spent the first two years.